tiagodeliberali/blog/docs/initial_tcp_server.md

 }
 ```

-At my machine, we can process those `2M messages` in about `52 seconds`.
+`On my machine™`, we can process those `2M messages` in about `52 seconds`.
 It gives us an average of `26 μs per message`.

 Is this number relevant?
 Sure this system is pretty useless compared to Kafka, but it can serve us as a baseline to understand how each decision is going to take things slow.

 ## What if...

 What if we do not establish a TCP connection and we just handle each request independently?
-We could remove the loop from our `handle_connection` and move the stream connection to inside the loop.
+We could remove the loop from our `handle_connection` and update the client moving the stream connections to inside the loops.
 How bad this can be for our performance?

 Well, after running this change a few times, the average is `292 seconds` to process the same workload.
 This means `146 μs per message`.
 That's a lot!
 So, we can keep the original code as-is for now.